Kupiškis: History

 Archeological finds provide evidence that even in the 3rd and 2nd centuries BC people dwelt in the surroundings of Kupiškis.
 However, there is no information on when the very settlement was founded.
-The findings around the Aukštupėnai mound show that in the 8th century a wooden defence castle stood there.
+The findings around the Aukštupėnai mound show that in the 8th century a wooden defence castle stood there and it functioned as defensive.
+In the oldest days the area of Kupiškis was inhabited by Selonian tribes.
+It is believed that the castle on the Kupiškis (Aukštupėnai) Mound was destroyed by the Livonian Brothers of the Sword during the Livonian Crusade in c.
+1240.